mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 If you use a different framework, or already have set up your project, follow these steps:

 1. Add Tailwind CSS to your project, following the instructions in https://tailwindcss.com/docs/installation.
-2. Remove the Tailwind's `base` directive in favor of the `CSSBaseline` component provided by `@mui/material`, as it plays nicer with the MUI components.
+2. Remove Tailwind's `base` directive in favor of the `CSSBaseline` component provided by `@mui/material`, as it plays nicer with the MUI components.

 **index.css**